bcmertz/Video-Search/README.md

 # videoSearch

-To use, must use python 3 (may need to source the correct pip modules for python):
+To run locally, must use python 3 (may need to source the correct pip modules for python):
 - Clone repo
 - in the terminal, cd into the repo and:
     - Create env.sh with the following text: